southerngs/ppopp-site/cfp.md

 identify any conflicts-of-interest with PC members and external review committee members, as defined here:
 [http://www.sigplan.org/review_policies.htm](http://www.sigplan.org/review_policies.htm) (ACM SIGPLAN policy).
+Please see the [following FAQ](../files/dbr-faq.html) for more details about the double-blind review process.

 Poster submissions must conform to the same format restrictions, but may not exceed 2 pages in length.
 Paper submissions that are not